 Well, almost.
 One particular brand – Fimo.
 Fimo is mineral based – (why am I just now finding this out?) which is similar to the air dry kind, and to get it moving again, you only need some (wait for it) water.

 Just follow the method above this time, just add water to the bag.
 I had a tough time with Fimo back in the day.
-I had a bad experience that soured me on the brand overall,
+I had a bad experience that soured me on the brand overall, but now I’m willing to give it another go!

 I know that if I’d had access to the internet back then, I might have figured out a better way to salvage the crumbled bricks of Fimo I had.